How to Get Down Payment Help from Parents or Family Members

 Step 3: The parent or family member provides a gift letter.

-When you get down payment help from parents, they must write a letter that says they do not expect any form of repayment.
+If you receive monetary assistance from a parent, for example, they must write a letter that says they do not expect any form of repayment.
 Your mortgage lender will probably require this, and the underwriter will look for it as well.
-This rule applies to FHA and conventional home loans.
-A gift letter is almost always required in these scenarios.

-Step 4: The mortgage underwriter will verify the down payment funds.
+Step 4: The underwriter will verify the down payment funds.

 Underwriting requirements vary depending on the type of mortgage loan being used and other factors.
 But you can be sure that the underwriter will look at bank statements to see how much money you have in the bank, and how long it has been there.